kohesive/solr-undertow/README.md

 You may download a release under the releases here, or you can build your own binary.

-`./gradlew build distTar`
+`./gradlew build distTar distWithSolr`

-and the resulting binary will be under `./build/distributions` as a .tgz file.
-To build a zip, use `distZip` instead of `distTar`
+and the resulting binaries will be under `./build/distributions` as .tgz files.

 #### Building with IntelliJ